Brokers Issue Forecasts for Preferred Bank’s Q3 2021 Earnings (NASDAQ:PFBC)

-Several other equities analysts have also commented on the stock.
-Raymond James raised shares of Preferred Bank from a “market perform” rating to an “outperform” rating and set a $72.00 price target for the company in a research report on Wednesday, April 7th.
-B. Riley upped their price target on shares of Preferred Bank from $75.00 to $80.00 and gave the stock a “buy” rating in a research report on Friday, April 9th.
-Finally, Zacks Investment Research lowered shares of Preferred Bank from a “buy” rating to a “hold” rating in a research report on Wednesday, June 23rd.
-Two research analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
-The company currently has an average rating of “Buy” and a consensus price target of $72.00.

-Preferred Bank (NASDAQ:PFBC) last announced its quarterly earnings data on Monday, July 19th.
-The bank reported $1.44 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.48 by ($0.04).
+Preferred Bank (NASDAQ:PFBC) last announced its earnings results on Monday, July 19th.
+The bank reported $1.44 earnings per share for the quarter, missing analysts’ consensus estimates of $1.48 by ($0.04).
 Preferred Bank had a net margin of 37.52% and a return on equity of 15.17%.

-Several institutional investors have recently added to or reduced their stakes in PFBC.
-Lazard Asset Management LLC acquired a new stake in shares of Preferred Bank in the first quarter worth $30,000.
-Ensign Peak Advisors Inc grew its holdings in Preferred Bank by 68.4% during the 1st quarter.
-Ensign Peak Advisors Inc now owns 3,200 shares of the bank’s stock valued at $204,000 after purchasing an additional 1,300 shares in the last quarter.
-State Board of Administration of Florida Retirement System acquired a new stake in Preferred Bank during the 1st quarter valued at $205,000.
-Mount Yale Investment Advisors LLC acquired a new stake in Preferred Bank during the 1st quarter valued at $206,000.
-Finally, 6 Meridian acquired a new stake in Preferred Bank during the 1st quarter valued at $228,000.
-75.66% of the stock is owned by institutional investors.

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, July 21st.
-Stockholders of record on Wednesday, July 7th were given a $0.38 dividend.
-This represents a $1.52 annualized dividend and a dividend yield of 2.59%.
+The company also recently declared a quarterly dividend, which was paid on Wednesday, July 21st.
+Stockholders of record on Wednesday, July 7th were given a dividend of $0.38 per share.
+This represents a $1.52 dividend on an annualized basis and a dividend yield of 2.56%.
 The ex-dividend date was Tuesday, July 6th.
-Preferred Bank’s payout ratio is currently 32.69%.
+Preferred Bank’s payout ratio is 32.69%.

+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+State of Alaska Department of Revenue raised its stake in shares of Preferred Bank by 2.2% in the second quarter.
+State of Alaska Department of Revenue now owns 9,378 shares of the bank’s stock worth $593,000 after purchasing an additional 199 shares during the last quarter.
+The Manufacturers Life Insurance Company grew its holdings in Preferred Bank by 3.5% during the fourth quarter.
+The Manufacturers Life Insurance Company now owns 8,667 shares of the bank’s stock worth $437,000 after acquiring an additional 294 shares during the period.
+Charles Schwab Investment Management Inc. grew its holdings in Preferred Bank by 0.4% in the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 90,643 shares of the bank’s stock valued at $4,575,000 after purchasing an additional 355 shares during the period.
+Royce & Associates LP grew its holdings in Preferred Bank by 2.2% in the first quarter.
+Royce & Associates LP now owns 19,571 shares of the bank’s stock valued at $1,246,000 after purchasing an additional 416 shares during the period.
+Finally, Lazard Asset Management LLC acquired a new stake in Preferred Bank in the first quarter valued at approximately $30,000.
+Hedge funds and other institutional investors own 75.66% of the company’s stock.

 About Preferred Bank